chrishah/docker-intro/part-1/docker-intro-philipp.md

 ### Mounting directories

-It is often also necessary to copy files between the host and the container or access file from the host via the container.
+It is often necessary to copy files between the host and the container or access files from the host via the container.
 You can bind-mount directories directly to your containers using the `-v` flag in `docker run`.
 One could say the `-v` flag works like this: Take the location on the host on left side of the colon and make it available as new directory in the container, specified on the right side of the colon.
 Here the right side can be a longer path as well, it is however important that the path is absolute (starts with / ).
 This is referred to as binding, mounting or bind-mounting.
 You will come across all three terms online.